What is a Chimney Cake?

 With its satisfying texture and unique taste all packed in an unusual circular shape, the once regional Kurtoskalacs seems to have international ambitions.
 Those who have tasted it would probably readily acknowledge that this bakery product is well-derserving of global acclaim.

 Passionate dessert lovers that we are, we had to know more about the Kurtoskalacs and its path to fame.
-The best one to talk about it is the one who helped take this regional treat to other corners of the world.
+The best person to talk about it is the one who helped take this regional treat to other corners of the world.
 Louise Samuel from kurtos-kalacs.com shared with us the history of this unique bakery product, her own experiences with it, and the stories of a few successful Kurtoskalacs entrepeneurs.

 What’s in a Name?